Originally published June 27, 2022.

-Salt Lake City (SLC) is known as the “Crossroads of the West” due to being at the center of two of the country’s longest and busiest Interstate highways: the north-south I-15 and the east-west I-80.
+Salt Lake City, or SLC, is known as the “Crossroads of the West” due to being at the center of two of the country’s longest and busiest interstate highways: the north-south I-15 and the east-west I-80.

 How Does Salt Lake City Compare to Other Major Cities?

-According to the United States TomTom Traffic Ranking, Salt Lake City is the 45th most congested major city in the United States.
-It is the 335th most congested major city worldwide and the only Utah city on the list.
-Residents of SLC lose approximately 34 hours per year to traffic congestion!
+According to the 2022 United States TomTom Traffic Ranking, Salt Lake City is the 60th most congested major city in the United States.
+It is the 361st most congested major city worldwide and the only Utah city on the list.
+Residents of SLC can expect to lose approximately 83 hours per year on the city’s roadways, 18 hours of that just to traffic congestion.

 Although traffic affects drivers worldwide regardless of their area, Salt Lake City’s geographic location and configuration create unique traffic circumstances.
 Contributing factors include: